zzihanlin/p8105_final/proposal.md

 retain the beta coefficient and p-values for each state to display the relationship between these two variables and the extent to which the results we are seeing are due to chance or not in a dataframe.

+## Intended products

+A website showcasing all the introduction, analysis, and visualization of our project.
+The chart will include both traditional and interactive chart, showcasing the relationship between climate and asthma incidence in the United States over the years.

 ### Project Timeline